-July is the month that brings hight of summer and so for this month’s batch of fresh resources, we have some hot new tools from some well-established as well as novice developers.
+July is the month that brings the height of summer, and so for this month’s batch of fresh resources, we have some hot new tools from some well-established as well as novice developers.

-The list has quite an interesting mix of tools ranging from Sketch library by the WordPress community which will allow you to create WordPress interface prototype, a handful of tools extending React.js and Vue.js, and a couple of references to level up your development skills.
+The list has quite an interesting mix of tools ranging from Sketch library by the WordPress community, which will allow you to create a WordPress interface prototype, to a handful of tools extending React.js and Vue.js, and a couple of references to level up your development skills.
 Let’s check them out.

 An all-in-one starter WordPress theme created by Morten Rand-Hendriksen and is equipped with a build process preset using modern tools like Gulp, Babel, ESLint, and Visual Studio Code integration.
 It will help you create a great WP theme without the hassle of configuring the surrounding development tools.

 A framework based on Vue.js to build a cross-platform mobile application that allows you to write your code with Vue.js specifications.
 The tool will compile it to the React Native and do the magic work for you behind the scene with the